eliemichel/LearnWebGPU/getting-started/the-adapter.md

 	char const* message, // error message, or nullptr void* userdata // custom user data, as provided when requesting the adapter ) {
-	// do something with the adapter
+	// [...]
+Do something with the adapter
 }
 wgpuInstanceRequestAdapter(
 	instance /* equivalent of navigator.gpu */,